Membership Strengthens the Class.

 - Compete in all Class events including the Nationals and Worlds (subject to qualifying – see championship regulations).

-- Receive Newsletters and the FFI Year Book
+- Receive Newsletters and the FFI Year Book (now online)

 - Vote in all ballots for changes to the class rules – it is this dynamic change to keep our class modern that sustains growth and retains the value in our boats.